 Often times, you’ll want to post a link to a webpage or resource somewhere on the Internet.
 The normal a href tags will work, but it’s somewhat of a mouthful to type, so there is a shortcut syntax to create links a bit quicker and easier.
 Some examples will make the syntax clearer.

 Images are not allowed in most places on Atlas Quest such as the message boards.
-It helps keep the boards running fast for folks on dial-up connections or small PDAs.
+It helps keep the boards running fast for folks on slow Internet connections.
 There are, however, a couple of exceptions including the Help pages and your AQ-hosted letterboxing clues.

 The alternate text is not required, but it is considered good style to include something in place of the image for the blind (screen readers can scan the text, but not the image) or for those who have images disabled.